JoshuaDelosSantos/replus-ios-project/replusGoBackEnd/internal/repository/README.md

 }
 ```

-The SessionRepository interface defines operations for handling session data.
+The **SessionRepository** interface defines operations for handling session data.
 It includes methods for:
-	•	GetSessions: Retrieving all sessions.
+- GetSessions: Retrieving all sessions.
-	•	CreateSession: Adding a new session to the database.
+- CreateSession: Adding a new session to the database.
-	•	GetSessionsByUserID: Fetching sessions associated with a specific user.
+- GetSessionsByUserID: Fetching sessions associated with a specific user.
-	•	UpdateSession: Modifying details of an existing session.
+- UpdateSession: Modifying details of an existing session.
-	•	DeleteSession: Removing a session from the database by its ID.
+- DeleteSession: Removing a session from the database by its ID.

 This interface organizes the logic for session-related database interactions.
 ```